 Bats evicted from homes (even during the "safe dates" described above) face some challenges.
 Nightly April temperatures are typically <50°F with little or no insect food items.
 The stress caused by a lack of food, coupled with the need to search for a new roost site and the absence of a warm refuge, may cause death to adult bats or unborn fetuses.
 In addition, they may attempt to access a neighboring home, displacing (not resolving) the problem.
 Finally, bats are extremely site-fidelic and will return to former roost sites annually.
 Because of this, professional bat excluders may not guarantee the work for more than a couple years.

 What is a Long-term Solution?

 Installing a bat house near the original roost prior to eviction can provide immediate refuge to evicted bats, reducing stress and increasing survival.
 If evicted bats adopt the bat house, the bat-human conflict may be resolved for the long term.

-If you have bats and are considering a bat exclusion, the Rutgers Wildlife Conservation and Management Program can provide and install a bat house on your property through our Bat House Distribution Program.
-In exchange for this service, we ask that you enroll in our Project: Batwatch program so that we can evaluate the success of this initiative to provide long-term solutions to bat-human conflicts.
+If you have bats and are considering a bat exclusion, the Rutgers Wildlife Conservation and Management Program can provide and install a bat house on your property through our Bat House Distribution Program (PDF).
+In exchange for this service, we ask that you enroll in our Project: Batwatch (PDF) program so that we can evaluate the success of this initiative to provide long-term solutions to bat-human conflicts.